theroshanron/Agile-SD/JIRA/Terms&Concepts.md

     - Choose the project and location of the board

 ### Editing a scrum board
-- We can click on filter to edit the board
+- We can click on board settings to make any edit possible
 - JIRA creates a filter in the backend even if we select to create the board based on project
 - We can edit the filter anytime by adding/deleting anything from status, project etc. and then save the filter
 - Click on Board settings and then column to add a column or rename te column
   - Try to use naming convention for the column based on statuses
-- We can use drag and drop option to move issue from one column to another
+- We can use drag and drop option to move issue from one column to another and by default status will change
 - Swimlanes shows to whom the issue is assigned
 - We can save few quick filters for board as well from board settings
 - We can edit the card layout like color palette